TomCheang/HashiCorpVault/README.md

 Use these functions to read, write, delete and update your secrets via web calls to your vault server.
 The vault_token is saved to a global variable which can be used within child scopes but disappears after you close the powershell host.

-You authenticate to your vault server with your AD password, and 2fac auth method.

-To get started, run Read-VaultSecret against your $VaultHostName
+To get started, run Read-VaultSecret against your $VaultHostName Provide your AD password, and 2fac auth method.

+## Todo:
+* customize credential prompt
+* impersonate machine account by using certificates